lamarwhitej/rst/OsaDEPLOY.md

 For that OSA will need a bridge on each host belonging to these networks.
 To do that, executing the playbook below will create these bridges with ip addresses of each bridge constructed by taking the last byte from the PXE ip address of the host and append it to the bridge network.
 For example if your host has 172.22.0.21 for its PXE interface, and if you configure your management_network to be 172.22.100.0/22, this playbook will create br-mgmt with its ip address equal to 172.22.100.__21__

 Now, first open __/opt/osic-ref-impl/playbooks/vars/vlan_network_mapping.yml__ file and change settings there to match your network configurations.
-Add the vlan and subnet accordingly.
+Add the vlan and subnet accordingly in the file. ##Ala I add the last sentence